Ultimate frisbee: Rules

 To score goals, the players of each team try to get the possession of the flying disc (without making physical contact with players), pass it from one teammate to the other, and keep it away from the opponents till it is carried all the way towards their (opponents’) end zone or goal area.
 Each end-zone lies at each end of the court.

 The player holding the disc must establish a pivot point (i.e. they cannot run with the disc, just step out from a single point).
 They must establish a pivot at "the appropriate spot" on the field (where they caught the disc, or as soon as possible after slowing down).
 The player can also catch and throw the disc within three steps without establishing a pivot.
 A violation of these rules is called a "travel".
 The disc is advanced by throwing it to teammates.
 If a pass is incomplete, it is a "turnover" and the opposing team immediately gains possession, playing to score in the opposite direction.
 Passes are incomplete if they are caught by a defender, touch the ground (meaning defenders need only knock the disc out of the air to gain possession), or touch an out-of-bounds object before being caught.
 The first body part to touch the ground is the one considered for bounds, which means a player may catch the disc and 'toe the line', or put a foot down, before falling out of bounds.
+However, if a player jumps from in bounds, catches, and then throws the disc while in the air and technically out of bounds, the disc is still in play and can be caught or defended by players on the field.
+This feat of athleticism and precision is highly praised, and dubbed "Greatest."
 Once possession of the disc is obtained, however, it cannot be forced out of the throwers possession before it leaves their hand.
 A common infraction of this nature is called a "strip", in which one player feels that they had enough possession of the disc to stop its rotation before it was taken out of their hand.
-However, if a player jumps from in bounds, catches, and then throws the disc while in the air and technically out of bounds, the disc is still in play and can be caught or defended by players on the field.
-This feat of athleticism and precision is highly praised, and dubbed "Greatest."

 Ultimate is non-contact.
 Non-incidental, play-affecting, or dangerous physical contact is not allowed.
 Non-incidental contact is a foul, regardless of intent, with various consequences depending on the situation and the league rules.
 Incidental contact, like minor collisions while jumping for the disc or running for it, can be acceptable, depending on the circumstances.
 Parameters like who has the "right" to the relevant space, who caught the disc etc. will determine whether a foul has been committed or not.
 Attitudes can vary between leagues and countries, even if the letter of the rule remains the same.